ElectronicWar/nbs-irc/README.md

 Changes are copyright (c) 2015 Manuel Kröber and licensed under the MIT license, see LICENSE.

+## Improvements
+* Full support for ZNC 1.5+ playback buffer timestamps (IRCv3 server-time extension)
+* Support for latest mIRC, starting at 7.33

 ## Requirements
-My changes require the usage of mIRC 7.33 or newer and are always developed using the latest release (v7.41).
+mIRC 7.33 or newer is required.

+## Contributions
+Please report problems, bugs, improvements or features by opening a [Github Issue](https://github.com/ElectronicWar/nbs-irc/issues).

+Code contributions are accepted via pull requests.
+Please use the latest official mIRC release for development and include required minimal version for your changes if you tap into newer APIs.
+Thank you!